New York State Route 895: Opening and canceled extension

 The $9.5 million expressway was opened to traffic on February 6, 1963.
 Over the years, the expressway has received a number of Interstate designations.
 It was originally designated as I-695 in late 1958.
 In early 1959, the highway designation was changed to I-895, but I-278 was rerouted to use the Sheridan Expressway later that year.
 The highway was thus known as I-278 when it opened in 1963.
 On January 1, 1970, I-278 was realigned to follow the Bruckner Expressway east to the Bruckner Interchange while the Sheridan Expressway was redesignated as I-895.

 The Sheridan Expressway was originally planned to extend northeast to the New England Thruway (I-95) in Eastchester just north of Co-op City, creating a shortcut toward New England and a direct route to New England from the Triborough Bridge.
 The extension would have been built along Boston Road (U.S. Route 1) through Bronx Park and Northeast Bronx.
 Shortly after the opening of the first segment of the expressway, it was projected that construction of the first extension to the Bronx River Parkway would begin 1965, and the final segment to the New England Thruway in 1967.
 However, the project, like other Robert Moses highways, faced increasing community opposition.
-It was cancelled by Governor Nelson Rockefeller in 1971, one year before its projected completion.
+It was cancelled by Governor Nelson Rockefeller in 1971, one year before its originally projected completion, though construction on the extension never started.

 Because of the cancellation of the extension, the Sheridan was locally seen as a stub highway with very little utility, serving the same movements as the Major Deegan Expressway (I-87) and Bronx River Parkway.
 In 2011, the New York City Department of Transportation and the New York City Economic Development Corporation conducted a study of trucks entering and leaving the Hunts Point Cooperative Market, a large food market located near the Sheridan Expressway's south end.
 The study found that only 19% of drivers headed to or from Hunts Point Market used the Sheridan, while an average of 51% of drivers used the Bruckner Expressway and another 30% used local streets.